pagano-antonio/SpringSentinel/README.md

 ```
 # Audit Rules & Analyzed Cases
 This list details every check performed by the static analysis engine, the associated Rule IDs (used for XML profile configuration), and the underlying detection logic.

-⚡ Performance & Database
-These checks focus on optimizing database interactions and preventing resource exhaustion.
+⚡ Performance & Database: These checks focus on optimizing database interactions and preventing resource exhaustion.

 PERF-001 (JPA Eager Fetching): Scans JPA entities for FetchType.EAGER.
 It aims to prevent unnecessary loading of complex object graphs, which causes significant memory overhead and performance degradation.